A Practical Layer-Parallel Training Algorithm for Residual Networks: Preliminaries

-Clearly, the iterative methods for solving not only the discrete problem \eqref{ResNet-Training-Task} but also the continuous problem \eqref{ODE-Training-Task} result in several forms of $locking$ [\citenum{jaderberg2017decoupled}], namely, \begin{itemize} \item[$\bullet$] forward locking: no module can process its incoming data before the previous node in the directed forward network have executed; \item[$\bullet$] backward locking: no module can capture the loss change w.r.t. its state before the previous node in the backward network have executed; \item[$\bullet$] update locking: no module parameters can be updated before all the dependent nodes have executed in both the forwards and backwards modes. \end{itemize} Although recent hardware developments have gradually increased the capability of data-parallelism [\citenum{iandola2016firecaffe,shallue2018measuring}], model-parallelism [\citenum{dean2012large}], and a combination of both [\citenum{paine2013gpu}] for neural network training, none of them could overcome the scalability barrier caused by the serial forward-backward propagation through the network itself [\citenum{gunther2020layer}].
-As such, breaking the aforesaid locking issues is another promising approach to speed up the training time, which can be highly desirable for practical implementations.
+\begin{itemize} \itemsep{0.05em} \item[(i)] forward locking: no module can process its incoming data before the previous node in the directed forward network have executed; \item[(ii)] backward locking: no module can capture the objective changes with respect to its activation layer before the previous node in the backward network have executed; \item[(iii)] update locking: no module parameters can be updated before all the dependent nodes have executed in both the forward and backward modes; \end{itemize}